-A8 STATUTORY CONSENTS AND OTHER PERMISSIONS
+A7 STATUTORY CONSENTS AND OTHER PERMISSIONS

-1. The developer should, in liaison with the water company, obtain all necessary Statutory Consents and other Permissions before formally making the S104 Application.
-However they need not be available for pre-application discussions.
+1. The developer should, in liaison with the water company, obtain all necessary statutory consents and other permissions before the agreement is signed.
 Relevant bodies can include:

-- a) consent of the Pollution Control Authority (the Environment Agency in England or Natural Resources Wales) for emergency overflows and contaminated waters; - b) permission of the Navigation Authority (usually the Canal and River Trust, which is in Wales called Glandŵr Cymru) to discharge to waters under their control; - c) permission of riparian owners will be required to discharge to a watercourse; - d) landowners permission to discharge water onto land; - e) landowners permission for construction of any part of the drainage system on third party land; - f) the Crown, Network Rail, Airport Authorities, or MOD, etc., where special permission may be required for land owned by them; or - g) the Land Drainage Authority (Environment Agency or Natural Resources Wales, for main rivers, local Land Drainage Authorities for non-main rivers) for consent for the construction of outfalls or works within close proximity to a watercourse.
+- a) consent of the pollution control authority (the Environment Agency in England) for emergency overflows and contaminated waters; - b) permission of the navigation authority (usually the Canal and River Trust) to discharge to waters under their control; - c) permission of riparian owners will be required to discharge to a watercourse; - d) landowner's permission to discharge water onto land; - e) landowner's permission for construction of any part of the drainage system on third-party land; - f) the Crown, Network Rail, airport authorities, or MOD, etc., where special permission may be required for land owned by them; - g) the land drainage authority (Environment Agency, for main rivers, local land drainage authorities for non-main rivers) for consent for the construction of outfalls or works within close proximity to a watercourse; - h) English Nature where any of the works will affect an environmentally-designated site (e.g., SSSI) or could affect protected species;